Man linked to 4 killings suspected of being in US illegally

-Authorities investigating four recent Nevada killings say murder charges are pending against a man suspected of being in the U.S. illegally.
+While it wasn't immediately clear Tuesday where 20-year-old Wilbur Martinez-Guzman was from or how he came to the U.S., President Donald Trump has seized on the killings as evidence of the need for his proposed U.S.-Mexico border wall.

+"Four people in Nevada viciously robbed and killed by an illegal immigrant who should not have been in our Country," Trump said in a tweet Monday.
+"We need a powerful Wall!"

-Wilbur Martinez-Guzman, 20, was arrested Saturday in Carson City and is being held on possession of stolen property, burglary and immigration charges.
+Martinez-Guzman has been jailed in Carson City, in northern Nevada near the California border, since Saturday on possession of stolen property, burglary and immigration charges.

-Authorities say they expect to file murder charges against him in the coming days in the shooting deaths of an elderly Reno couple and two women who lived near the town of Gardnerville.

-Carson City Sheriff Ken Furlong said at a Sunday news conference that federal immigration authorities told his office Martinez-Guzman had lived in Carson City for about a year and was in the country illegally.

 Digital Access For Only $0.99